 This is also great for employees.
 No one wants to work to survive.
 When they have a higher purpose, liking doing good every cup of coffee they serve, they have a reason to wake up in the morning and work their best.
 When employees are happy, so are the customers.

 Starbucks has used these partnerships and commitments to make a difference and add purpose to its brand.
 Today, brands can do the same.
 They can evaluate the core values of the company, its employees, and customers, to find the right non-profits and partners to support.

 Starbucks’ Relationship with Customers

-Starbucks still remains on the help of affairs because of the various facilities they provide to customers.
+Starbucks remains popular and known because of the various facilities they provide to customers.
 Not only do you get free Wi-Fi and the chance to hang out in comfy chairs all day, but they provide you with cups bearing your name and never forget your order.

-Starbucks provides cards which are part of the Starbucks Rewards Loyalty Program.
-These cards seem to have caught on well with customers.
-They have become a marketing success story, with more than eight million U.S. participants.
-Further, they are also experimenting with walk-up kiosks and drive-throughs made from reclaimed steel containers to see if this goes well with customers.
+Starbucks is also experimenting with walk-up kiosks and drive-throughs made from reclaimed steel containers to see if this goes well with customers.
 Even the best experiential marketing company judges at conferences are making note of these new approaches.